mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 Product-level feature planning is managed via Epics in Jira.
 Each feature goes through a comprehensive series of steps from defining and designing, to building and QA, to measuring changes and results, and finally closing the Epic.

 We maintain roadmaps for what we're working on.
-See what [Firefox Accounts][fxa-roadmap] or [Subscription Platform][subplat-roadmap] is working on now.
+See what [Mozilla accounts][fxa-roadmap] or [Subscription Platform][subplat-roadmap] is working on now.

 ### New Features